dot-legal/reference/docs/interpretation-reference.md

             2. To preserve numbering between Package versions, inserted sections between two cardinal numbers may be given decimal numbers such as 1.1 or 2.1.
         4. Emphasis
             1. Emphasis will be bolded or italicized.
 All caps should never be used.
+        5. Grammar
+            1. Use of Oxford commas is preferred.
+            2. Numbering should break down into ordered lists whenever possible.
-5. Contributing
+5. Contributions
-    1. Contributions, including suggestions, may be made via the GitHub repository as Issues, suggested Changes or Pull Requests.
+    1. Contributions, including suggestions and feedback, may be made via the GitHub repository as Issues, Suggested Changes or Pull Requests.
 6. Best Practices
     1. Git
-        1. Each clause should, as much as possible, be committed via Git individually for detailed descriptions.
+        1. Each Package should, where possible, be committed via Git individually for detailed descriptions.
 Longer notes may be referenced in the Git description, then placed into the docs folder.
     2. Backups
         1. Though GitHub is a reliable secondary store of Project Breeze materials, users with important legal documents should take advantage of the many tools available on GitHub to backup Packages from time to time (including downloading, cloning and forking).
-    3. General formatting
-        1. Underlining is the preferred styling to make text conspicuous when required.
-Use of all capitalized text is highly discouraged.
 7. Disclaimer
     1. **Project Breeze is not a law firm and does not offer legal advice.
 The use of Project Breeze creates no relationship with Project Breeze in any way.
 Project Breeze and contributors to Project Breeze offer no warranty of any kind and disclaim all forms of liability.
+Project Breeze is provided "as is".
 Please seek independent legal advice before using Project Breeze.**
-    2. **Project Breeze is currently in ALPHA phase, which means that virtually all parts of Project Breeze, including this Interpretation Reference and the Package may change drastically.
-Please do not use Project Breeze in any serious or binding legal documents.**
+    2. **Project Breeze is currently in ALPHA phase, which means that virtually all parts of Project Breeze, including this Interpretation Reference and the Packages may change drastically.
+Please do not use Project Breeze in any binding legal document.**